What is in our water?

 NOTE: Often dishwasher suppliers quote hardness results in mmol/L. The conversion is 1mmol/L = 100mg/L.

-Your drinking water also contains sodium.
-While the contribution of drinking water to dietary sodium intake is in most cases very low, persons on a very low sodium diet should be aware that Unitywater’s drinking water typically contains between 20 and 50 milligrams (0.02 to 0.05 grams) of sodium per litre of water.
-Please contact us if more specific information is required.
+Drinking water also contains sodium.
+While the contribution of drinking water to dietary sodium intake is usually very low, persons on a very low sodium diet should be aware that Unitywater’s drinking water typically contains between 20 and 50 milligrams (0.02 to 0.05 grams) of sodium per litre of water.

 At Unitywater we carefully monitor disinfectant levels to ensure the microbiological safety of your drinking water, while trying to minimise the associated taste and odour.